TodePond/TodePondDotCom/wikiblogarden/blending/critiques/readme.md

 - [What is a joke](https://www.todepond.com/wikiblogarden/art/comedy/)
 - [Academia from the outside](https://www.todepond.com/wikiblogarden/academia/from/the-outside/)

-anything I've ever made is on the table
+but anything I've ever made is on the table.

-if you have something to say about my work then say it
+If you have something to say about my work then say it!

 <br>